-Eczema is an inflammation which is triggered by environmental factors such as allergies, dry weather and pollution.
+Eczema is an inflammation that is triggered by environmental factors such as allergies, dry weather and pollution.
 Some people inherit eczema genetically.
-Eczema appears as red and itchy marks on the skin that appear like an irritated rash.
-Often eczema’s irritation is more extreme that psoriasis and can lead to the breaking of the skin from scratching which can risk infection.
+Eczema appears as red and itchy marks on the skin that appears like an irritating rash.
+Often eczema’s irritation is more extreme than psoriasis and can lead to the breaking of the skin from scratching which can risk infection.

 Both of these conditions must be identified by your doctor to determine the correct course of treatment to provide relief as psoriasis and eczema respond to different treatment.